Why Add Conversions to Google Analytics?

 Once you've captured conversion statistics and put them into context, you'll be able to calculate the return on investment of your web marketing campaigns.

-With an online sales site (e-commerce), it's relatively simple to calculate your return on investment, but when you're selling services that aren't necessarily purchased through an online store, you'll need to assign a monetary value to each of your objectives, based on what it means to achieve each goal.
+With an e-commerce site, it's relatively simple to calculate your return on investment, but when you're selling services that aren't necessarily purchased via an online store, you'll need to assign a monetary value to each of your objectives, based on what it means to achieve each goal.

 Here's a concrete example to illustrate the technique.